alebermudez-MGP/sops-bds/02-contract-request.md

 ## Step 1 — Validate the request before touching Salesforce

-Before doing anything in Salesforce, review the email and confirm all of the following.
+Before doing anything in Salesforce, review both the email and the lead record.

 <details>
 <summary>📝 1.1 — Template is complete</summary>